 The judges were flabbergasted.
 They decided to take away his prize and give it to someone else.
 The other artists threatened to withdraw their work when they heard about it, so the judges relented and gave Edward Bannister his bronze medal.

-From then on, Edward Bannister was in demand as an artist.
+But from then on, Edward Bannister was in demand as an artist.
 Working out of Providence, R.I., he prospered for the first time in his life.
 He could even afford a sailboat, from which he painted seascapes.
-He was well known and well respected by the Rhode Island art community and beyond.
+Bannister won the respect of the Rhode Island art community and beyond.

 He owed it all to his wife.